ImperialCollegeLondon/ReCoDE-AIForPatents/README.md

 - What a 1D-CNN is, and how they can be used for text classification.
 - How to train a 1D-CNN using Tensorflow's Keras.
+- What a pooling layer is?
 - Evaluating the performance of the 1D-CNN.

 #### Transformers (Complete after Intro, Multi-Layer Perceptron and LSTM Notebooks)

 - What a Transformer is, and how they can be used for text classification.
 - How to train a Transformer using Tensorflow's Keras and Object Oriented Programming.
+- What is attention?
+- What is a softmax layer?
 - Evaluating the performance of the Transformer.

 | Task       | Time    |